KDomingo owns a ground fogger and has experimented with many different fog techniques.

-This article is based on my experiences and the opinions expressed are my own!
-These techniques work for me and I hope they work for you!
+This article is based on my experiences, and the opinions expressed are my own.
+These techniques work for me, and I hope they work for you!

-Controlling the Height of the Fog
+What Controls the Height of the Fog?

 The two main factors that affect how low or high your fog will be are the temperature of the fog and the temperature of the surrounding area.
 Basically, think of it like this:

 - The cooler your fog is, the lower it will stay.

 - The cooler your surroundings are, the higher your fog will rise.